Cross-chain swaps (Alpha)

 - A signer to own the account and sign messages

-Note that Cross-chain Swaps are currently supported via direct APIs.
-SDK & React support coming soon!
+Note that Cross-chain Swaps are currently supported via direct APIs and the SDK.
+React support coming soon!

 APIs